ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToCreateAnOptimallyFastCalculatedAttribute.md

 - WHERE clauses – the conditions are applied together with the **[SELECT](https://docs.erp.net/tech/advanced/calculated-attributes/operators/select.html)** to the  whole list and directly on the server.
 Much faster performance in  comparison with **[FILTER](https://docs.erp.net/tech/advanced/calculated-attributes/operators/filter.html)**, especially for a list with lots of records.

--  FILTER clauses - filters are applied locally (on the client side) to the list that has been returned from the SELECT.
+-  FILTER clauses - filters are applied locally (on the client side) to the list that has been returned from the **[SELECT](https://docs.erp.net/tech/advanced/calculated-attributes/operators/select.html)**.

 Knowing this there are two basic conclusions that we can come to.